 A Real-World Example:

 So how does this work in practice?
 Imagine you have $20,000 in cash savings to jumpstart your real estate investing career.
 You can't buy a property outright for that price so you have to explore financing options.
 Typical institutions will require 20% down and they don't like to lend to investors anyways.
-But private lenders such as The Hard Money Co. are willing to go as low as 10% down on the purchase price and will lend up to 65% of the after repair value (ARV) of the property.
+But private lenders such as The Hard Money Co. are willing to go as low as 10% down (for returning borrowers) on the purchase price and will lend up to 65% of the after repair value (ARV) of the property.
 They also specialize in working with investors and have terms in place designed to get you financing quickly and efficiently.

 For this example, let's assume you found a distressed property that just hit the market for $150,000.
 You see some significant potential and, with an additional $50,000 dollars of repairs, believe that it will sell for at least $275,000.
 With your $20,000, you make a down payment and finance the $130,000 remaining on the purchase price.
 With additional funding designated for repairs, your total loan amount is $180,000.